Sparse Stream Semantic Registers: A Lightweight ISA Extension Accelerating General Sparse Linear Algebra: Architecture

 The \emph{egress} address generator is much simpler.
 It addresses the need to write back the indices of a joint stream alongside its data.
 For this purpose, it reads joint indices generated by an index matching unit through an additional port, passes them to an index \emph{coalescer}, and writes them back through a \emph{write-only} memory port, effectively reversing the indirection generator's index fetch datapath.
 It writes exactly one index per emitted address, but allows index writing to lead by a parameterized number of elements, decoupling the index and data streams and preventing unnecessary blocking.

 Both extended generators are fully parameterized.
 The address and data widths, affine loop count, and index queue depth can all be adapted.
-Reduced internal index and address widths may be used for operation on smaller memories.
+Reduced internal index and address widths may be used for \revone{area-efficient designs operating} on smaller memories.